rossj/ice-stream/README.md

 ---------------------------------------

 <a name="dropUntilChunk" />
-### dropUntilChunk(mixed[, emitMatch])
+### dropUntilChunk(mixed, [emitMatch])
 Discards all incoming stream chunks until a match is found, at which point emitting of the incoming chunks continues.
-The first parameter can either be a string representing a complete chunk, or a user-defined function which indicates whether the condition to emit has been met.
+The first parameter can either be a string representing a complete chunk, a RegExp expression, or a user-defined function which indicates whether the condition to emit has been met.

 __Arguments__
-* mixed - A string or function.
+* mixed - A string, RegExp, or function.
 If a string is given, will behave similar to [dropUntil](#dropUntil) except only an exact chunk match will count.
 If a callback function is given, it will be passed a chunk and should return true to indicate that emitting should start.
 * emitMatch - A boolean indicating whether to emit the matched chunk itself when found.
 Defaults to false.

 ---------------------------------------